Harold Ramirez Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.08 team ERA ranks 14th across all league pitching staffs.
+- The Yankees have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.

-- Yankees pitchers combine to allow 161 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- The Yankees rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).

-- In his last appearance on Saturday, the right-hander tossed four innings against the Boston Red Sox, giving up six earned runs while surrendering seven hits.
+- His last appearance was on Sunday against the Boston Red Sox, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.